Inokinoki/inoki-blog/source/_posts/Ollama.md

 Let's start with the most special platform.
 Apple macOS platform, including the XNU kernel and the userspace, is usually called `darwin`.

+In the aformentioned `getDynLibs`, the Darwin detection is very simple:

 ```go
 // Short circuit if we know we're using the default built-in (darwin only)
 if gpuInfo.Library == "default" {